DolphyWind/Electra-Lang/README.md

 # How Electra works?

 Electra has Currents, Generators and Components.
-Currents are instruction pointers that acts like the currents in electricity, Generators generate currents and Components interpret currents to make code function.
-Electra uses list of stacks of doubles for memory management.
+Currents are instruction pointers that act like the currents in electricity, Generators generate currents and Components interpret currents to give Electra its functionality.
+Electra uses a list of stacks of doubles for memory management.
 The total stack count is 64 by default but can be manuplated with `--stack-count` argument of the Electra interpreter.
 Every current has its own stack pointer.
-That way doing some maniplations to different stacks at the same time is possible.
-Electra also supports commenting your code in line and including other files.
-To comment a portion of your code, use question marks `? like this ?` (The last one is not required if you want a comment lasting a whole line).
-To include other files in your code, use double quotes: `"file.ec" x:y`.
+That way, doing some manipulations to different stacks at the same time is possible (although it can be pretty confusing and unreliable).

+Electra also supports commenting out your code inline and including other files.
+To add a comment to your code, use question marks `? like this ?` (The last one is not required if you want a comment lasting a whole line).
+To include other files in your code, use double quotes and optionally, specify a range: `"file.ec" x:y`.
 This will include the lines in range from x to y (x-inclusive, y-exclusive).
 If you don't specify any lines electra will include whole file into your code.
 By default, reincluding a part is disabled.
 If you want to reinclude a part, add `!` before filename: `"!file.ec" x:y`.
 But remember to use this with caution.

 ## **Currents**
 Currents are instruction pointers in Electra.
 They call `work()` function of the component that they are on.
 They hold a pointer to a stack and a component's `work()` function uses that stack if it does some stack operations.
 A `work()` function returns a boolean value.
 If it is false current gets killed.

 ## **Generators**
-Generators generate currents at the beginning of the program and become unused after that.
-They generate current based on how they look like.
-To make looping easier, generators also lets current flowing on them.
+Generators generate currents at the beginning of the program and do nothing after.
+They generate current based on the direction that they are facing.
+To make looping easier, generators also let currents flowing on them.
 They support the direction in which they generate current and its opposite.

 #### **Generator Types**
 >**East Generator (>, →):** Generates a current with east direction.